Clever and fun bunk bed concepts that kids will adore

 Image by White Arrow.

 The Children's Bedroom (link opens in a new window) features a sleek and uncomplicated wooden bunk bed structure that can accommodate a mattress, divan, or even a kids desk beneath it.
 The link opens in a new window. , or a warm and inviting study It's the kind of framework that can be easily customized to suit one's needs, be it for a child's study area, a play area, or a combination of these.
-In this new window: underneath
+(New window/tab) underneath

 This picture is from the book "Let's Play House: Chic Family Life."
 It's a new tab that opens up the full article. by Joni Vandewalle (Lannoo Publishers).